-A competency test, available in the Assessment and Testing Center, may be utilized to meet the mathematics requirement.
+&lt;sup>1A competency test, available in the Assessment and Testing Center, may be utilized to meet the mathematics requirement.
 Students who utilize the competency test to meet the mathematics requirement must complete an additional three-hour approved elective course.